hyperledger-solang/solang/docs/running.rst

   This takes one argument, which can either be ``solana``, ``substrate``, or ``ewasm``.
 The target must be specified.

+\\-\\-address\-length *length-in-bytes*
+  Change the default address length on Substrate.
+By default, Substate uses an address of 32 bytes.
+This option is ignored for any other target.

 \\-\\-doc
   Generate documentation for the given Solidity files as a single html page.
 This uses the doccomment tags.
 The result is saved in ``soldoc.html``.
 See :ref:`tags` for